JimmyHlol/bcwf-ts/README.md

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ##### *Sentry*
-Sentry is logging service for starup develpment
+Sentry is a logging service for start-up development

 How to setup Sentry [document](https://docs.sentry.io/platforms/javascript/guides/nextjs/)

 ##### *Clerk*
-Clerk is Oauth service provider for starup develpment
+The clerk is an Oauth service provider for start-up development

 How to setup Clerk [document](https://clerk.com/docs)